Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Introduction

-i.e., there exists a symmetric positive Green's function $G(x,y)$ for the Laplacian on $L^2$ functions (otherwise, we say $M$ is parabolic).
+is valid for any compactly supported smooth function $\phi \in C_0^{\infty}(M)$.
+It is well known that if \eqref{e1.2} holds true then the volume of $M$ is infinite.
 All assumptions on a weight function $\rho$ can be regarded as the generalization of the positivity condition of the first Dirichlet eigenvalue $\lambda_1(M)$ \cite{LPWJ}.